Skip to main content

-Comprises of a kiln room and studios with slab-rolling bench and jigger-jolly machine for pottery production.
-The facilities also include a 5ft kiln enabling students to make ambitious, large-scale ceramic works.
+The ceramics studio comprises a kiln room and studios with slab-rolling bench and jigger-jolly machine for pottery production.
+The facilities also include a 5ft kiln, enabling students to make ambitious, large-scale ceramic works.
 A full range of ceramic processes are available, supported by expert staff, including slip casting, press moulding, slab building, glazing, decals and mould-making.

 This area houses our digital equipment including; Zund plotter/cutters, laser engravers and a 4-Axis CNC milling machine.
 We also have a hackSpace with 3D printers, 3D scanners, CAD and Arduino stations.
 The hackSpace enables students to learn, explore, experiment, invent, innovate and transform the 2D into 3D, bringing ideas to life using cutting-edge technologies.